 If you built your app using Zapier Platform CLI, you can also update the app name and description from the integration bundle’s

 package.json file.
 You will still need to use the Zapier Platform site to update your app icon and category.

 If your app is public, you’ll then need to send us a request to publish those changes.

 Please make sure to follow Zapier’s branding guidelines whenever updating app branding.

 How to Monitor Feature Requests and Bugs

-As people use your Zapier integration, they may encounter buggs and problems with your integration, or think of new ways they’d like to use your app with Zapier, and send them to the Zapier support team.
-We log those in Zapier’s issue tracker, which you can see from the Issues tab on your app’s Developer Platform settings page.
+As people use your Zapier integration, they may encounter bugs and problems with your integration, or think of new ways they’d like to use your app with Zapier, and send them to the Zapier support team.
+We log those in Zapier’s issue tracker, which you can see from the Bug & Feature Requests page in the Manage section of your integration’s sidebar.

 Problems and issues with your integration, authentication, API calls, and more will be logged as

-bug, while new things users requires from your integration will be logged as
+bug, while new things users require from your integration will be logged as